undo1978/ChatGPT-Micro-Cap-Experiment/README.md

 Welcome to the repo behind my 6-month live trading experiment where ChatGPT manages a real-money micro-cap portfolio.

 # The Concept
-Everyday, I kept seeing the same ad about having an some A.I. pick undervalued stocks.
+Everyday, I kept seeing the same ad about having some A.I. pick undervalued stocks.
 It was obvious it was trying to get me to subscribe to some garbage, so I just rolled my eyes.
 Then I started wondering, "How well would that actually work?".

 So, starting with just $100, I wanted to answer a simple but powerful question: